 First is due to its specialized collections complete with rare coins, Western art, vintage comics, jewelry and watches, books and manuscripts, Civil War memorabilia, space memorabilia – the list goes on.

 Another reason Heritage Auctions is unique is the fact that it’s the only auction house that was created on American soil while also never moving its headquarters overseas.
-Plus, although Heritage Auctions has satellite offices worldwide, many of their sales take place online with nearly half the money it earns coming from e-commerce transactions.
+Plus, although Heritage Auctions has satellite offices worldwide, many of its sales take place online, with nearly half the money it earns coming from e-commerce transactions.

 Even as a “new kid on the block”, Heritage Auctions has proved its worth as one of the top auction houses in the world.

 3. Beijing Poly International Auction Company